Branding for Builders

 The brand pyramid has four levels, and the intent is to read it from bottom to top.
 The base contains product attributes or features, and the other elements ladder up from this foundation.

-Below, I explain each level of the pyramid along with advice on how to approach the exercise on your own.
+Below, I explain each level of the pyramid and advise on how to approach the exercise independently.
 Again, start at the bottom, with the product attributes as the foundation.

 Product attributes: